Weiyao-Li/Dinning-Concierge/README.md

 ## About ##

-HW 1 of the Cloud Computing & Big Data class at Columbia University
+Assignment 1 of the Cloud Computing & Big Data class at Columbia University

 ## DEMO URL ##